AmanDas2000/netflix-profile/README.md

 Make your own netflix profile page:

-1️. fork this project.
+1️. fork this project.<br/>

-2️. go to personal-info > info.js.
+2️. go to personal-info > info.js.<br/>

-3️. give all the required details and links.
+3️. give all the required details and links.<br/>

-4️. voila!! your page is ready and can be deployed.
+4️. voila!! your page is ready and can be deployed.<br/>